-The GST Act defines an Agent asa person including a factor, broker, commission agent, arhatia, del credere agent, an auctioneer or any other mercantile agent, by whatever name called, who carries on the business of supply or receipt of goods or services or both on behalf of another.
+The GST Act defines an Agent as a person including a factor, broker, commission agent, arhatia, delcredere agent, an auctioneer or any other mercantile agent, by whatever name called, who carries on the business of supply or receipt of goods or services or both on behalf of another.

 So, who is a pure agent and why is a pure agent relevant under GST?
-Broadly speaking, a pure agent is one who while making a supply to the recipient, also receives and incurs expenditure on some other supply on behalf of the recipient and claims reimbursement (as actual, without adding it to the value of his own supply) for such supplies from the recipient of the main supply .
+Broadly, speaking a pure agent is one who while making a supply to the recipient, also receives and incurs expenditure on some other supply on behalf of the recipient and claims reimbursement (as actual, without adding it to the value of his own supply) for such supplies from the recipient of the main supply .
 While the relationship between them (provider of service and recipient of service) in respect of the main service is on a principal to principal basis, the relationship between them in respect of other ancillary services is that of a pure agent.

 Let’s understand the concept by taking an example.
 A is an importer and B is a Custom Broker.
 A approaches B for customs clearance work in respect of an import consignment.
 The clearance of import consignment and delivery of the consignment to A would also require taking service of a transporter.
-So A, also authorizes B, to incur expenditure on his behalf for procuring the services of a transporter and agrees to reimburse B for the transportation cost at actuals.
+So A, also authorises B, to incur expenditure on his behalf for procuring the services of a transporter and agrees to reimburse B for the transportation cost at actuals.
 In the given illustration, B is providing Customs Brokers service to A, which would be on a principal to principal basis.
 The ancillary service of transportation is procured by B on behalf of A as a pure agent and expenses incurred by B on transportation should not form part of value of Customs Broker service provided by B to A. This, in sum and substance is the relevance of the pure agent concept in GST.

 RELEVANCE OF PURE AGENT UNDER GST

-(a) enters into a contractual agreement with the recipient of supply to act as his pure agent to incur expenditure or costs in the course of supply of goods or services or both
+a) enters into a contractual agreement with the recipient of supply to act as his pure agent to incur expenditure or costs in the course of supply of goods or services or both;

-(b) neither intends to hold nor holds any title to the goods or services or both so procured or provided as pure agent of the recipient of supply
+b) neither intends to hold nor holds any title to the goods or services or both, so procured or provided as pure agent of the recipient of supply;

 The important thing to note is that a pure agent does not use the goods or services so procured for his own interest and this fact has to be determined from the terms of the contract.
-In the illustration of Importer and Customs Broker given above, assuming that the contract was for clearance of goods and delivery to the Importer at the price agreed upon in the contract.
+In the illustration of importer and Customs Broker given above, assuming that the contract was for clearance of goods and delivery to the importer at the price agreed upon in the contract.
 In such case, the Customs Broker would be using the transport service for his own interest (as the agreement requires him to deliver the goods at the importers place) and thus would not be considered as a pure agent for the services of transport procured.

 Another important fact is that, the person who provides any service as a pure agent receives only the actual amount for the services provided.
-Coming back to our example of Importer and Customs Broker, the agreement provides reimbursement of transport services utilized at actuals.
+Coming back to our example of Importer and Customs Broker, the agreement provides reimbursement of transport services utilised at actuals.
 In this case, let’s say the value of transport service was Rs.
 10, 000/-.
 If the Customs Broker charges any amount more than Rs.
 10,000/-, then he will not be considered as a pure agent for the services of transport and the value of transport service will be included in the value of his Customs Broker service.

 EXCLUSION FROM VALUE

 Expenditure incurred as pure agent becomes relevant, when it comes to determining the value of a supply for levy of GST.
 The preceding para explains who will be considered as a pure agent.
 The valuation rules provide that expenditure incurred as pure agent, will be excluded from the value of supply, and thus also from aggregate turnover.
 However, such exclusion of expenditure incurred as pure agent is possible only and only if all the conditions required to be considered as a pure agent and further conditions stipulated in the rules are satisfied by the supplier in each case.

-(i) The supplier acts as a pure agent of the recipient of the supply, when he makes payment to the third party on authorization by such recipient
+i. the supplier acts as a pure agent of the recipient of the supply, when he makes payment to the third party on authorization by such recipient;

-(iii) The supplies procured by the pure agent from the third party as a pure agent of the recipient of supply are in addition to the services he supplies on his own account
+iii. the supplies procured by the pure agent from the third party as a pure agent of the recipient of supply are in addition to the services he supplies on his own account.

 In case the conditions are not satisfied, such expenditure incurred shall be included in the value of supply under GST.

-The following illustration will make the concept clearer:
+The following illustration will make the concept clearer.